Chobolabs/jsbind/README.md

 jsbind lacks some features compared to other language binding libaries.
 Notably it doesn't allow users to seamlessly expose C++ classes to the language.
 The authors believe this prevents the creation of hard to find bugs and unorthodox object lifetimes for C++ objects.

 Still if you absolutely need such features, to our knowledge no solution exists which supports that many backends.
-However if you're satisfied with a single backend (or two since node and v8 often come hand in hand), here is a list of more feature rich single backend libraries:
+However if you're satisfied with a single backend (or two since node and v8 often come hand in hand), here is a list of more feature-rich single-backend libraries:

 * [v8pp](https://github.com/pmed/v8pp) - C++ bindings to v8 and node.js